Market Intel

 What are the exact eBay trading cards fees?

-How much do eBay trading cards sellers make per month?
+How much money do eBay trading cards sellers actually make?

 Tools that improve these margins